jophde/documentation/docs/03_Android/03_Usage.md

 ### Get Latest Text

-Gets the text for your app's Colatris Content Version and the currently selected locale.
+Gets the text for your app's version and the currently selected locale.
 You will only need to get the text the first time you want to see a locale.
 Subsequently the text will be saved.
 However, it is good practice to pull frequently so that you are in sync with the rest of the team.

 ### Save My Changes

 This button allows you send your translations back to the Colatris dashboard.
 Colatris provides tools for merging your local text with the upstream project text.

-### Publish Content Version
+### Publish App Version

-If you didn't publish your app's strings for the Content Version it was built for from the Gradle plugin you can do it from the Colatris app.
-If the Content Version was already published this part of the Colatris Actions Panel will be disabled.
-You can also provide a description to easily identify the Content Version on the Colatris Dashboard.
+If you didn't publish your app's strings for the version it was built for from the Gradle plugin you can do it from the Colatris app.
+If the version was already published this part of the Colatris Actions Panel will be disabled.
+You can also provide a description to easily identify the version on the Colatris Dashboard.

 ## Editing Strings